knpuniversity/symfony4/sfcasts/uploads/mime-type-validation.md

 that are uploaded.
 Change the max size to `5m` and add a `mimeTypes` option set to an array.

+***TIP
+If you still have an error message because of the file size, you need to change the `upload_max_filesize` in your php.ini file.
+Don't forget to restart your webserver
+***

 [[[ code('4ae6709cbc') ]]]

 Let's see... what *do* we want to allow?
 Well, probably *any* image is ok - so